Benjamin Moore Cedar Key: Paint Color Review

 Does Your Exposure REALLY MATTER When Choosing EXTERIOR Paint Colors?

-CEDAR KEY vs EDGECOMB GRAY / BABY FAWN
+CEDAR KEY VS. BENJAMIN MOORE EDGECOMB GRAY/BABY FAWN

 Paint Color Review of Benjamin Moore Edgecomb Gray

-When coordinating paint colors with Cedar Key, it’s important to note that Cedar Key doesn’t LOVE being partnered with colors that are cooler AND lighter than it.
-Here’s a brief list of some of Cedar Key’s favourite color partners…
+When coordinating paint colors with Cedar Key, it’s important to note that Cedar Key doesn’t LOVE being partnered with colors that are cooler and lighter than it.

-- warm grays with a green undertone (approx. LRV 55 or darker)
+- a wide range of green-gray paint colors (approx. LRV 55 or darker)

-- gray blues that are medium-toned or darker
+- greige paint colors that are medium depth or darker greige

 READ MORE